University of British Columbia

 Analyzing infants behavior in detail

 Additionally, the CIC uses The Observer XT to record study events, and further analyze this data.
 It allows them to analyze behavior processes at a very detailed level that could not be obtained manually.

 More specifically, it is used to look at minute (small/precise) eye gaze changes, hand gestures, and emotions of infants while they are observing a moral dilemma or social interaction, which is usually depicted in a puppet show.
 For example, when the infant is asked to share treats with the puppet.

-The Centre for Infant Cognition opened in the fall of 2010 at the University of British Columbia by Dr. Kiley Hamlin.
+The Centre for Infant Cognition at the University of British Columbia is headed by Dr. Kiley Hamlin.
 It is a part of the Early Development Research Group, and examines infants’ evaluations of moral dilemmas and social interactions.
 The purpose of their research is to understand how infants reason about their surrounding environment.